-Spice is a synthetic cannabinoid also known as K2, Yucatan Fire, Moon Rocks, fake marijuana, Spice Silver, Spice Gold, Smoke, Fire, etc. This designer street drug is used by individuals who are looking for a similar experience as found with Cannabis.
+Spice is a synthetic cannabinoid known as K2, Yucatan Fire, Moon Rocks, fake marijuana, Spice Silver, Spice Gold, Smoke, Fire, etc. This designer street drug is used by individuals looking for a similar experience as found with Cannabis.
 Spice is a mix of herbs or shredded plant materials with chemical additives which promote hallucinogenic or psychotropic effects.
 Spice is sold legally but is dangerous and addictive.
 Regular users of spice can experience withdrawal symptoms increasing the likelihood of addiction.

 Learn more about spice here.

 Steroids or anabolic-androgenic steroids (AAS) (prescription drugs) are synthetic variations of testosterone, the male hormone.
 While these drugs can be prescribed to help with medical conditions they can also be abused and lead to health problems and also negatively impact mental health.
-People who use drugs from this family may develop high anxiety or develop social problems such as uncontrolled aggression.
+People who use drugs from this family may develop high anxiety or social problems such as uncontrolled aggression.
 The effects of taking steroids can be very dangerous and lead to substance dependence.
 The long-term effects of steroid use can be very serious and in some cases irreversible.

 Learn more about steroids here.

 Stimulants or uppers refer to the class of psychoactive drugs such as cocaine, methamphetamines, amphetamines, ecstasy, and nicotine.
 These drugs provide temporary improvements in mental and physical functioning, however, they are highly addictive and dangerous.
 Tolerance can build quickly with stimulants leading users to consume more and more of the drug.
-These dangerous drugs can lead to health problems and even result in overdose and death.
+These dangerous drugs can lead to health problems and overdose and death.